 Base Layer: For cold weather hikes, add a layer underneath your hiking pants with lululemon’s Fast & Free 7/8 Tight II, which are made from patented Nulux fabric that’s quick-drying and sweat-wicking, yet designed to feel like you’re not wearing anything at all.
 For trail running or less-intense hikes that don’t involve scrambling these can be worn alone.

-Sunglasses: Enjoying the view at the summit means protecting your eyes with sunglasses like Maui Jim Secrets, which use a super thin lens that’s 20 percent thinner and lighter than standard glass.
-These lenses are also scratch-resistant, so you can still be tough on them.
+Sunglasses: Enjoying the view at the summit means protecting your eyes with sunglasses like these ones from Maui Jim, which wrap around for full eye protection.
+The lenses are also scratch-resistant, so you can be tough on them.

 Hiking Underwear: Your favorite delicates might be comfortable, but they aren’t immune from the wear of lengthy hiking trips.
 Look for underwear that’s moisture-wicking and odor-resistant, like these pairs from ExOfficio for both women and men.
 For women, Patagonia’s Switchback Sports Bra is a soft and supportive option that’s also quick-drying and won’t cause chafing.